CMake for FleCSI client applications

 FleCSI/unit

-Adds the flecsi_enable_testing macro, which turns on CMake’s testing capabilities through ctest and defines unit_tests and test targets.
+Adds the flecsi_enable_testing macro, which turns on CMake’s testing capabilities through ctest and adds a test target.

-While you can define your own test executables manually with add_test, this CMake file also defines its own flecsi_add_test function for writing tests based on FleCSI Unit Test framework.
+While you can define your own test executables manually with add_test, this CMake file also defines its own flecsi_add_test and flecsi_add_target_test functions.

 SOURCES src1 src2 ... srcN # list of source files